-Here are a dietitian nutritionist’s advice to help you choose the healthiest milk!
+A dietitian nutritionist’s best advice to help you choose the healthiest milk!

 Remember when the only difference between milks was the color of the lid?
 With so many options, gone are the days when you can simply send someone to pick up a half gallon of the light blue cap.